FaceHunter/IRCtools/README.md

 Credits
 ========
 * BlackGuard26, mental support and future testing
-* Avail, whining about it so i had to do it
+* Avail, debug, being a nab so i can test if it's nab-proof

 IRCtools for IRC